MLL114 - Criminal Law

 |Scheduled learning activities - cloud (online)||

-Cloud Provided Learning Material (including 1h recording) + 1.5h large group interactive learning experience (live streamed and recording provided) + 1.5h seminar (live streamed and recording provided) per week
+Online independent and collaborative learning activities (1 hour) + 1.5 hour large group interactive learning experience (live streamed and recording provided)+ 1.5 hour online seminar (live streamed and recording provided) per week

 The unit aims to introduce students to the basic principles of criminal law and current theories concerning the nature and purpose of criminal liability and punishment.
 Students will also be required to examine the principal criminal offences and the defences to those offences.
 Topics include: definition of crime; nature and purpose of the criminal law; the role and utility of criminal law and punishment; elements of criminal liability; participants in criminal activity; attempt, homicide and other offences against the person; property offences; and defences to liability.

 Unit Fee Information

 Click on the fee link below which describes you:

 How to apply

 You can apply online for this single unit via the Deakin Applicant Portal.
 Enter the unit code above and follow the steps to submit your application online.
 Once submitted, we'll be in contact via email to confirm your place.

 You can apply for multiple units in one trimester in a single application or to study multiple units over subsequent trimesters, you'll need to submit a separate application for each study period.